 The importance of mental wellness

-Mentally well people are positive, self-assured, and happy.
+Mentally well people are positive, and happy.
 They’re in control of their thoughts, emotions, and behavior.
 This enables them to handle challenges, build strong relationships, and enjoy life.
-Achieving good mental health will enable you to:
+Having a good mental health will allow you to:

 - Realize your abilities